 Larger Island Booth Space VS Smaller Island Booths with Double Decks

-Today we’re taking a look at adding booth space, and if adding space with a double deck trade show booth or if reserving a larger booth space is the better way to go.
+Today we’re taking a look at adding booth space and if adding space with a double deck trade show booth or reserving a larger booth space is the better way to go.
 On the surface, both of these seem like a simple question of adding square footage on a second level versus adding square footage on the floor level.

 One would think you could simply compare the square foot cost of getting a larger booth space against the additional cost of adding a double deck structure to your custom island booth design.
 However it’s much more complex than that.

 Exhibitors that would pull the trigger on having a double deck structure integrated into their booth design have different motivation than companies that would gravitate towards a larger booth space.

 Double decks don’t exactly double your booth space.
 Adding a double deck structure sacrifices as much, if not more, of the usable space at the floor level, instead of opening your space up.
 What you’re really achieving is elevating part of your existing booth space.
 Double deck can also limit what you can do with overhead signage, and the install and dismantle costs more.